-Settings > Apps and Websites
+Settings >Apps and Websites

-Stop Facebook from sharing your profile information - such as your age, gender and friends list - with other websites, which may use the information to send you advertisements.
+Stop Facebook from sharing your information with other websites, such as your age, gender and friends list.
+This will prevent other sites using the information to send you advertising.

 I'd like to make my conversations private